openenclave/openenclave/docs/VisualStudioLinux.md

 2. Edit the _YourProjectName_\_ecalls.c file, and fill in implementations of the ECALL(s) you added.
 3. Edit your application sources and fill in implementations of the OCALL(s) you added.

+## Known Issues

+- Building Trusted Applications for TrustZone is not yet supported.